Linux Articles October 9, 2018 0

 Linux Manjaro Desktop

-Something was telling me that I should try Linux Mint with its highly appreciated Cinnamon desktop environment.
-I was too curious, so I installed it and I loved it!
-Cinnamon desktop environment meets all my requirements, it is very nice looking, smooth and fast, it also has low memory usage!
-It provides all I need in terms of look and feel customisation, applets, desklets and its simplicity.
-Linux Mint provides full out of the box multimedia support, I’ve got no more issues with sound quality over bluetooth.
-Also Lenovo function keys are supported.
-Everything is really working out of the box.
-Because of Linux Mint is based on Ubuntu Linux it benefits from broad range of deb packages available on the internet, and maintained by software vendors.
-For example if there is no package available in APT or Flatpak repository you might still download a deb package directly from software vendor’s website.
-Rpm and deb are the most popular software package formats.
+However, my curiosity led me to give Linux Mint a try, particularly with its highly acclaimed Cinnamon desktop environment.
+And I must say, I was impressed!
+Cinnamon fulfilled all my requirements with its attractive appearance, smooth performance, low memory usage, and extensive customization options.
+It provided everything I needed in terms of look and feel, including applets, desklets, and an intuitive interface.
+Linux Mint also delivered full out-of-the-box multimedia support and resolved my sound quality issues over Bluetooth.
+Furthermore, it seamlessly supported Lenovo function keys.
+Everything worked flawlessly without any additional tweaks.
+Since Linux Mint is based on Ubuntu Linux, it benefits from a wide range of deb packages available on the internet and maintained by software vendors.
+If a package is not available in the APT or Flatpak repository, you can often download a deb package directly from the vendor’s website.
+RPM and deb are the most popular software package formats, ensuring compatibility with various applications.

 Linux Mint 19 “Tara” Cinnamon Edition